 Even whilst unfinished, the Ella Alpine Resort is a pleasant place to stay, but the hotel has a little way to go.
 Rohan advised us he’s looking to install a glass screen on the bath to stop water from the shower going all over the floor.
 A small bottle of bubble bath would be a nice touch to ensure guests can make the most of the bathtub.
 Since Ella gets quite chilly at night, extra blankets would be appreciated.

 I am a firm believer that the hosts can make or break a place.
 Sheyamalie and Rohan have given up their lives in Colombo to ensure they are onsite full time to overview the project (which Rohan has taken full charge of), and to personally meet and greet their customers and be at hand in any case.
 They know how to run a hotel.
 Although work is still taking place at the Ella Alpine Resort, it’s clear that this is a hotel with huge potential.

 Are you planning on visiting Ella on your trip to Sri Lanka?
 I highly recommend choosing the Ella Alpine Resort for your accommodation!

 Head over to www.ellaalpineresort.com to book your stay.

 Thank you very much to Rohan, Sheyamalie and Roshane for organising our stay at the Ella Alpine Resort on 25th March 2017.
 We received a discounted rate in return for providing a blog post and coverage on Spin the Windrose’s social media channels about our stay.
 All opinions are my honest views based on our experience.

-This post contains an affiliate link.
-If you click on it and purchase something from the linked site, I’ll earn a tiny (and I mean tiny!) commission at no extra cost to you, which contributes to running this blog.
+This post contains affiliate links.
+If you click on this and purchase something from the linked site, I’ll earn a tiny (and I mean tiny!) commission at no extra cost to you, which contributes to running this blog.